-The rising price of fish can be either a positive move or damaging to fish stocks depending on how the situation in handled.
-If fish is more expensive (there is a strong argument that fish has been undervalued for a long time) it effectively means that the fishing industry can make more money catching less fish, which is certainly a good thing for fish stocks.
+The rising price of fish can be seen as either a positive development or damaging to fish stocks depending on how the situation in handled.
+If fish is more expensive (there is a strong argument that fish has been undervalued for a long time) it effectively means that the fishing industry can make more money catching fewer fish, which is certainly a good thing for fish stocks.
 However, this only works if there is strong regulation and real efforts to crack down on illegal fishing and undeclared blackfish catches.
-In badly regulated fisheries where illegal fishing is either ignored or not tackled the rising price of fish can be extremely damaging as there will be large-scale attempts to fish illegal due to the vast sums of money which can be made, and fish stocks will obviously badly suffer as a result.
+In badly regulated fisheries where illegal fishing is either ignored or not tackled the rising price of fish can be extremely damaging as it makes illegal fishing more lucrative and worthwhile.
 As it stands the only certain thing is that the rising global demand for seafood means that the prices of fish and shellfish are going to continue to rise for some time yet.

-- Global Fish Prices Hit Record Levels as Demand for Premium Seafood Spikes in China – International Business Times
+- Singleton, M. Global Fish Prices Hit Record Levels as Demand for Premium Seafood Spikes in China – International Business Times, 18/6/13.

 - FAO Fish Price Index 2013.